jube-home/jube/README.md

 Please consider giving the project a GitHub Star.
 Thank you in advance!

-# Quickstart with the Sandbox

-The fastest means to get started is via the [sandbox](https://sandbox.jube.io/Account/Login).
-The Sandbox offers a fully functional version of Jube, tailored for learning and training purposes.
-It leverages Jube's multi-tenancy capabilities to deliver the experience of an isolated environment, even though it operates on shared resources with logical data isolation.
-While the Visualization and Reporting features are limited to three example tables, the overall experience remains thorough and effective.

 # Quickstart with docker compose

 A docker compose file is available - it is docker-compose.yml in the root directory - to quickly set up and orchestrate